oh-lang/oh/wishlist.md

 to refer to the class instance, regardless of how it was defined.
-Inside methods, you must use `m the_variable_name` to refer to a class field `the_variable_name` and `m my_method_name_()` to call another method; this is to help with overload resolution.
-(C++ developers are encouraged to prefix class member variables with `m_` because C++ is so nonchalant about name resolution.)
+Inside methods, you must use `m the_variable_name` to refer to a class field `the_variable_name` and `m my_method_name_()` to call another method; this is to help with overload resolution and so that static variables/methods can be easily distinguished.
+(C++ developers are encouraged to prefix class member variables with `m_` because C++ is too permissive here with name resolution.)
 Here is an example class.

 ```
 vector3_: [x: dbl_, y: dbl_, z: dbl_]